CLAUSE 5 – Leadership and worker participation

 Clause 5.3: Organizational roles, responsibilities, and authorities

 Top management must ensure that the responsibilities and authorities for relevant roles within the OH&S management system are assigned and communicated at all levels within the organization and maintained as documented information.
-Workers at each level of the organization must assume responsibility for those aspects of OH&S management system over which they have control.
+Workers at each level of the organization must assume responsibility for those aspects of the OH&S management system over which they have control.
 While responsibility and authority can be assigned, ultimately top management is still accountable for the functioning of the OH&S management system.
 Top management must assign the responsibility and authority for ensuring that the OH&S management system conforms to the requirements of this document.
 There must be reporting on the performance of the OH&S management system to top management.

 As per Annex A (Guidance on the use of ISO 45001:2018 standard) of ISO 45001:2018 standard it further explains:

 Those involved in the organization’s OH&S management system should have a clear understanding of their role, responsibilities, and authorities for achieving the intended outcomes of the OH&S management system.
-While top management has overall responsibility and authority for the OH&S management system, every person in the workplace needs to take account not only of their own health and safety but also the health and safety of others.
-Top management being accountable means being answerable for decisions and activities to the organization’s governing bodies, legal authorities and, more broadly, its interested parties.
-It means having ultimate responsibility and relates to the person who is held to account if something is not done, is not done properly, does not work or fails to achieve its objective.
-Workers should be enabled to report about hazardous situations so that action can be taken.
-They should be able to report concerns to responsible authorities as required without the threat of dismissal, disciplinary action or other such reprisals.
+While top management has overall responsibility and authority for the OH&S management system, every person in the workplace needs to take into account not only their own health and safety but also the health and safety of others.
+Top management being accountable means being answerable for decisions and activities to the organization’s governing bodies, legal authorities, and, more broadly, its interested parties.
+It means having ultimate responsibility and relates to the person who is held to account if something is not done, is not done properly, does not work, or fails to achieve its objective.
+Workers should be enabled to report hazardous situations so that action can be taken.
+They should be able to report concerns to responsible authorities as required without the threat of dismissal, disciplinary action, or other such reprisals.
 The specific roles and responsibilities identified in 5.3 may be assigned to an individual, shared by several individuals, or assigned to a member of top management.

-Top management needs to ensure that the responsibilities and authorities for relevant roles are assigned, communicated and understood throughout the organization.
+Top management needs to ensure that the responsibilities and authorities for relevant roles are assigned, communicated, and understood throughout the organization.
 The scope and boundaries of the OH&S Management System must now be thoroughly examined and defined considering the aforementioned interested parties and their needs, plus resulting compliance obligations.
 Also requiring consideration are the OH&S Management System functions and physical boundaries, and all products, services, and activities, including the organization’s ability to exert control on external factors, with the results of the whole definition included in the OH&S Management System and kept critically as “documented information.”It requires the organization to define clear roles, responsibilities, and authorities throughout the organization.

 It is recognized that overall responsibility for the OH&S management system falls to ‘Top Management’ however individuals must take account of their own health and safety and that of others.
 Consider documenting roles, responsibilities, and authorities within high-level and localized organizational charts.
 Individual policies and work instructions may also include responsibility and authority however competence must be considered.
 Top management is ultimately responsible for the OH&S management system, even if the day-to-day decisions related to occupational health and safety are delegated to others.
 What is delegated and to whom should be clearly and unambiguously communicated so that everybody understands who is responsible for what.
 Top management should assign responsibility and authority for: